railsuser2014/openobject-doc-book-en/source/book/3/3_9/chart_of_accounts.rst

    *Definition of an account.*

-To add, modify or delete existing accounts, use the menu  *Financial Management > Configuration > General Accounts > Accounts Definitions* .
+To add, modify or delete existing accounts, use the menu :menuselection:`Financial Management --> Configuration --> General Accounts --> Accounts Definitions`.

 .. index::
    single: Multi-lingual